Discovering Origami

-Here at Zusetsu, we're fascinated by the popular paper craft of Japan called origami.
-In this blog, not only do we want to have a try at making a cute origami lady in kimono with the beautiful papers that we have in-store, but we also want to take a look at some of the history behind origami.
+We're fascinated by the popular Japanese paper craft called origami.
+In this blog we'd like to take a look at some of the history behind origami.

 Origami is fascinating and absorbing.
 You are focussed on your task in the moment, and so it is a relaxing occupation.
 I am always deeply impressed by the skill that it takes to invent these shapes!